Luther Henderson: Other works

-Henderson served as musical director for actress Polly Bergen and Victor Borge; and arranged music for many popular singers, including Robert Goulet, Nancy Wilson, Ben Vereen, Sandler and Young, Leslie Uggams, Eartha Kitt, Diahann Carroll, Dinah Shore, Eileen Farrell, Juliet Prowse, and Liza Minnelli.
+Henderson served as musical director for actress Polly Bergen and Victor Borge; and arranged music for many popular singers, including Lesley Gore, Robert Goulet, Nancy Wilson, Ben Vereen, Sandler and Young, Leslie Uggams, Eartha Kitt, Diahann Carroll, Dinah Shore, Eileen Farrell, Juliet Prowse, and Liza Minnelli.
 He performed as "The Professor" on the children's television show Joya's Fun School.

 Henderson's arrangements of Ellington's music were recorded in 1999 by the City of Birmingham Symphony Orchestra.
 The recording was titled Classic Ellington.
 A year later, the work was performed at Carnegie Hall by the St. Luke's Orchestra.
 The performance featured jazz musicians Clark Terry, Dianne Reeves and Regina Carter.

 Over the course of two decades, Henderson arranged over a hundred pieces for the Canadian Brass.
 The group's album of Ellington's music, Take the "A" Train, was nominated for a Grammy Award in 2000.
 Henderson also recorded six albums as the leader of the Luther Henderson Orchestra.